mesejo/trex/docs/source/usage.rst

 Advanced usage
 ==============

-By default trrex will use word boundaries (\\b) to delimit keywords, this could be problematic if the words contain punctuation symbols.
+By default trrex will use word boundaries :code:`"(\\b)"` to delimit keywords, this could be problematic if the words contain punctuation symbols.
 You can do the following for those cases:

 .. ipython:: python